-Finally, keep in mind that many of these requirements are performance-based; that is, EPA is not specifying how often you must inspect storage tanks, only that you do so in a manner that minimizes the risk of a release.
-This allows you to tailor you program to fit the particular conditions at your facility.
+Finally, keep in mind that many part 68 requirements do not specify exactly what you must do to meet them; instead, they provide you with flexibility to develop an approach that makes sense for your facility.
+This allows you to tailor your program to fit the particular conditions at your facility.
 The degree of complexity required in a risk management program will depend on the complexity of the facility.
 For example, the operating procedures for a chemical distributor are likely to be relatively brief, while those for a chemical manufacturer will be extensive.
-Similarly, the length of training necessary to educate employees on such procedures would be proportional to the complexity of your operating procedures.
+Similarly, the length of training necessary to educate employees on such procedures will be proportional to the complexity of your operating procedures.
 And while a facility with complex processes may benefit from a computerized maintenance tracking system, a small facility with a simpler process may be able to track maintenance activities using a logbook.

 There is no one "right" way to develop and implement a risk management program.
-Even for the same rule elements, your program will be different from everyone else's program (even those in the same industry) because it will be designed for your specific situation and hazards - it will reflect whether your facility is near the public and sensitive environmental areas, the specific equipment you have installed, the managerial decisions that you have made previously, and other relevant factors.
+Even for the same rule elements, your program will be different from everyone else's programs (even those in the same industry) because it will be designed for your specific situation and hazards - it will reflect whether your facility is near the public and sensitive environmental areas, the specific equipment you have installed, and other relevant factors.